PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 #### DNA Purification

-* Treat the Input and Elution samples with:
+* Treat the Input and IPs with:

-     + RNAse A (20mg/ml): **2 μl for the Samples, 5 µl for the Inputs**, 120 min at 50°C
+     + RNAse A (20mg/ml): **2 μl for the IPs, 5 µl for the Inputs**, 120 min at 50°C
      + Proteinase K (20mg/ml): 10 μl, 120 min at 50°C

-* Phenol extraction: to the Input and Elution Samples
+* Phenol extraction: to the Input and IPs

      + Add: 500μl phenol-chloroform
      + mix or vortex,